Are personal injury settlements taxable?

-Depending on your personal injury settlement, you will receive compensation for lost wages.
+Depending on your personal injury settlement, you will receive compensation for lost income.
 These settlements are awarded to compensate for the time you missed at work due to an injury.

-Since this type of settlement is compensating for wages during that time period, it is directly related to your income, so this portion of your settlement will be taxed.
+Since this type of settlement is compensating for lost income during that time period, it is directly related to your income, so this portion of your settlement will be taxed.

 Similar to lost wages settlements, you might receive compensation for lost profits from your business or trade.
 This type of compensation is awarded to help you continue working on your business or trade.